MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ---

+> [!NOTE]
+> Did you just receive a "Subscription not found" error?
+This error occurs when `Microsoft.Storage` is not registered in the active subscription.
+To register a resource provider, see [Azure resource providers and types](/azure/azure-resource-manager/management/resource-providers-and-types).

 The Azure CLI returns over 100 lines of JSON as output when a new storage account is created.
 The following JSON dictionary output has fields omitted for brevity.

 ```output